 We are in the 21st century.
-Changes in the society, lifestyle and technology have had a profound effect on the professional world and job market as well.
+Changes in society, lifestyle and technology have had a profound effect on the professional world and job market as well.
 There’s a wide array of skill sets and technologies that millennials can use in jobs that didn’t exist in decades past.
 However, the 21st-century job market is an increasingly competitive job market.
-According to the Bureau of Labor Statistics, the US job market is tightening.
-The Indian job market didn’t start well in 2017 and will continue to be tough for some time.
-Things are as unpredictable and competitive as the Game of Thrones (well not literally).
+According to the Bureau of Labor Statistics, the US job market has been tightening since 2017.
+The Indian job market hasn’t been doing too well and will continue to be tough due to the COVID-19 situation.
+Things are as unpredictable and competitive as the Game of Thrones (well, not literally).
 So, how to stay competitive in this tough job market?
 In a two-part series, I will explain to you the most effective ways to stay competitive in today’s global job market.

 How to Stay Competitive in the Job Market of 21st Century: Part 1

 1. Attending a Top (Tier 1) University or College